 While you could argue that water resistance was the biggest upgrade from its predecessor, I think the Z Fold 3's biggest improvement was the inclusion of S Pen support.
 In a year where no new Galaxy Note model debuted, adding S Pen support was the single most important thing Samsung could have done.

 Unfortunately, unlike the Galaxy Note, the Z Fold 3 has nowhere to store the S Pen.
-That all needs to change with the Z Fold 4 which could be a fantastic alternative to the Galaxy S22 Ultra as a Galaxy Note alternative.
+That all needs to change with the Z Fold 4, which could be a fantastic alternative to the Galaxy S22 Ultra as a Galaxy Note substitute.
 As a foldable phone that is shaped more like a notebook than anything else, it just makes sense to make this the next Note evolution.

 Some Fold 4 rumors claimed that Samsung is, indeed, developing the Galaxy Z Fold 4 with an S Pen built right in.
 Other rumors later debunked that claim, which would be a huge shame in my book.